Tindle

-The Tindle Group is a British multimedia company operating regional newspapers and radio stations across the British Isles.
+The Tindle Group is a British private company operating radio stations and managing a property portfolio across the United Kingdom.

-It publishes over 200 local newspapers in the United Kingdom, a number of which are over a hundred years old.

-The company is based in Farnham, Surrey, under CEO Danny Cammiade.

 It is owned by the Tindle family.
-Founder Sir Ray Tindle was a "strong believer in 'ultra-local' journalism", a culture which the company still follows today.
-He remained the company's president until his death in 2022.
-His son, Owen Tindle, took over as chairman in 2017.
+The founder Sir Ray Tindle retired in 2017, dying in 2022, and was succeeded by his son, Owen Tindle.
+The company’s substantial holding of local newspapers was sold to a joint venture formed by Iliffe Media Group and the Fowler family in 2026.

 Newspapers

 The Tindle newspaper empire started out in the 1950s, when Sir Ray Tindle acquired the Tooting & Balham Gazette with his £300 demob payment after his time serving during the Second World War.

 At the company's peak, Tindle Newspapers owned and operated more than 220 local titles.

 The following is a partial list of newspapers owned by the company: